 $50,300,000 (estimated)

-Directed with ambition by Aaron Schneider, the film follows Commander Ernest Krause of the United States Navy as he leads an Allied convoy of thirty-seven ships through the treacherous North Atlantic waters.
+Directed with precision by Aaron Schneider, the story follows Commander Ernest Krause of the United States Navy.
+Tasked with guiding an Allied convoy of thirty-seven ships across the hazardous waters of the North Atlantic, Krause faces mounting threats at every turn.

 AdventureDramaThriller